leofuturer/eDrops3/README.md

 ### FAQ/Common Issues
 Q: How to enable built in Loopback debugging?
 A: See [Setting debug strings](https://loopback.io/doc/en/lb3/Setting-debug-strings.html) from the Loopback documentation.
+For example, to debug ACL issues, set DEBUG=loopback:security:*

 Q: Set the environment variables for connecting to the database but it doesn't work (permission denied error):
 A: Make sure you set the environment variables in the same shell window that you run the server in.
 To verify the value was set correctly, use `$ echo %ENV_VAR_NAME%` for Windows and `$ echo $ENV_VAR_NAME` for Linux/MacOS.